| Title: | Statistical Entropy Analysis of Network Data |

 Draws association graphs based on given thresholds of joint entropy values between pairs of variables represented as nodes.
 Thickness of edges between pairs of nodes/variables indicates the strength of dependence between them.
 Isolated nodes are completely independent and paths through certain nodes/variables indicate conditional dependencies.

-A ggraph object with nodes representing all variables in dat
+A ggraph object with nodes representing all variables in dat and edges

 representing (the strength of) associations between them based on joint entropies.